teds-tech-talks/n8n-community-leaderboard/about.md

 - For each creator, we sum the inserts of all their eligible workflows
 - Creators are ranked based on their total inserts during the challenge period

+### Statistics Updates
+- For the current month's challenge, statistics are calculated and updated daily
+- Past month results are calculated on the first day of the following month
+- Once calculated, past challenge results are fixed and will not change

 This extended eligibility window serves two main purposes:
 1. Encourages new participants to join the n8n community
 2. Gives creators enough time to develop and refine quality workflows